 - Are friendly flanks protected and has 360° security been established?
 Are troops watching for the enemy's flanking attempts?

-- Are there any vulnerabilities with how the enemy has positioned himself?
+- Are there any vulnerabilities with how the enemy has positioned themselves?
 Anything that you can exploit to gain a tactical advantage over them?
 What about the enemy's flanks or rear?

 - What friendly elements can be maneuvered?
 What elements can support?
 Where can a SBF or BOF be positioned, and what options does the terrain give you?
 Should you flank the enemy?
 Pincer them?
 Assault?